ntinasf/airbnb-rental-market-analysis-thessaloniki/report_draft.md

 #### **Main Findings**

-* 6 licenses are shared across more than one host, 5 of them at more than one location
+* 6 licenses are shared across more than one host, 5 of them at more than one location.
-* 74 such listings (28.5% of duplicate licenses) will be dropped from further analysis
+* 74 such listings (28.5% of duplicate licenses) will be dropped from further analysis.
-* A particular host holds 29 different listings under one license, and 43 listings (16.5% of total duplicate listings) under 6 licenses overall
+* A particular host holds 29 different listings under one license, and 43 listings (16.5% of total duplicate listings) under 6 licenses overall.

 ### **Summary and Recommendations**